Transylvania University: Academic campus

-Behind the Carpenter Academic Center is Alumni Plaza, opened in 2015 as an outdoor classroom and social gathering area.
-Also on the academic side of campus, a state-of-the-art student indoor athletic facility, called the Clive M. Beck Center, was completed and opened in 2003; it is a location for men's and women's athletics and holds student fitness equipment.
+Behind the Carpenter Academic Center is Alumni Plaza, which opened in 2015 as an outdoor classroom and social gathering area.
+Also on the academic side of campus, the Clive M. Beck Center, a state-of-the-art student indoor athletic facility, opened in 2003; it is a location for men's and women's athletics and holds student fitness equipment.

-The Mitchell Fine Arts Center is the home of the music program, providing offices and classrooms for both drama and music programs.
+The Mitchell Fine Arts Center is the home of the music program, providing offices and classrooms for drama and music programs.
 It contains a large concert hall, a small theater, a recital hall, the Morlan Gallery, the music technology classroom, and the Office of Information Technology.
-The Morlan Gallery in the center is the location for six or seven art exhibitions every year during the academic calendar, primarily as a gallery of contemporary art, including Appalachian Folk art, Chinese art, contemporary African art, sculptural installations, and performance and video pieces.
+The Morlan Gallery in the center has six or seven art exhibitions every academic year, primarily as a gallery of contemporary art, including Appalachian folk art, Chinese art, contemporary African art, sculptural installations, and performance and video pieces.
 The gallery offers guided tours and lectures for school groups, civic clubs, and senior-citizen organizations.

-The Cowgill Center for Business, Economics, and Education holds classrooms for these subjects and offices for professors.
+The Cowgill Center for Business, Economics, and Education has classrooms for these subjects and offices for professors.
 It features a high-tech multimedia classroom, a specialized classroom for training education majors, a computer lab, lecture halls, seminar rooms, study areas, faculty offices, and the Monroe Moosnick Medical and Science Museum.
 The L.A.
-Brown Science Center houses classrooms, laboratories and offices for the natural sciences, computer science and mathematics programs.
+Brown Science Center houses classrooms, laboratories and offices for the natural sciences, computer science, and mathematics programs.
 A state-of-the-art nuclear magnetic resonance spectrometer is available to enhance students' academic and research experience.